 Candidates require to visit the official website and click on “New Registration” button.

-Aspirants need to fill in the required details in the application from.
+Aspirants need to fill in the required details in the application form.

 Candidates must upload their latest coloured passport size photo at the time of online registration for MICAT 2018.

 The candidates need to enter their scores of the national level exams.

 Aspirants can pay the application fee for MICAT 2018 through online or offline mode.

 After successful registration, aspirants will receive an e-mail containing MICA ID and Password.

 Note: Candidates can use MICA ID and Password to modify details online.

 Candidates need to pay the application fee of Rs.1965 (for all categories).

 The mode of application fee payment is through Credit Card/ Debit Card, Net Banking, Cash at SBI Bank, Demand Draft and Counter Payment.